Manufacturing isn’t just for men. Women are enhancing the industry one female at a time.

 By Kaylee Swearingen, Marketing Specialist, Mazak Optonics Corp.

-From left to right: Rebekah Skinner of Mazak Optonics, Niki Lohmeier of Tempel and Vee Hassane of Afendi Manufacturing Corp.
+From left to right: Rebekah Langendock of Mazak Optonics, Niki Lohmeier of Tempel and Vee Hassane of Afendi Manufacturing Corp.

 The skills gap is nothing new to US manufacturing but as it continues to widen over the next decade, 3.4 million jobs will be needed.
 With 60 percent of these jobs going unfilled due to the lack of skilled workers, this suggests that there will be a shortage of 2 million workers over the next decade.
 While redesigning and streamlining production lines and increasing automated processes, ironically this actually requires more skilled workers.
 But there is hope!